mp911de/logstash-gelf/src/site/markdown/stack-trace-filter.md

 You can turn on verbose logging to inspect the discovery of `StackTraceFilter.packages` by setting the system property `logstash-gelf.StackTraceFilter.verbose` to `true`.

+## Advanced Stack Trace Extraction

+`extractStackTrace` allows an extended configuration to specify a positional reference of exceptions.
+You can specify a positional throwable reference by setting `extractStackTrace` to a numerical value.
+Throwable reference specifies a position inside the exception cause chain.

+A reference of `0` corresponds with `true` and will extract the whole stack trace.
+Any positive value will walk the cause chain.
+So `1` corresponds with `exception.getCause()`, `2` with `exception.getCause().getCause()` (you'll get the idea).
+If the reference value is greater than causes are available, walking up the chain is capped at the last found exception.

+Negative values walk the exception chain from the root cause side. `-1` will extract the root cause, `-2` the exception wrapping the root cause.